schibsted/spid-tech-docs/Readme.md

 ```

 The resulting site in `./dist` is ready for use and can be `scp`-ed directly to
 a server.
-Note that currently, it will not work well from local disk because it
+Note that it doesn't work well served from `file://` because it
-uses absolute URLs, so front-end assets won't load, and links will not work.
+uses absolute URLs.
+Just use `python -m SimpleHTTPServer` in the directory to
+set up a local web server for it.

 ## Writing documentation